 What happens during gynecomastia surgery?

-Many surgeons consider the male chest to be a complex area to perform traditional liposuction, comparing it to breaking a “brick of fat” into tiny pieces.
+Many doctors consider the male chest to be a complex area to perform traditional liposuction, comparing it to breaking a “brick of fat” into tiny pieces.
 At Cosmos Clinic Adelaide, we use Vaser liposuction, which makes it easier to extract male breast tissue and fat cells.
 Our Vaser liposuction technique is designed to separate the fat cells from the fibrous tissue, changing that brick consistency to that of melted butter.

-Once you have been sedated, your surgeon will inject a saline solution mixed with a local anaesthetic into the chest, which aims to keep you numb and comfortable during the process.
+Once you have been sedated, your doctor will inject a saline solution mixed with a local anaesthetic into the chest, which aims to keep you numb and comfortable during the process.
 A small incision will be made in the chest, through which the Vaser ultrasound probe is inserted to break up the fatty tissue.
-As the fat is broken up, your surgeon will use a cannula to suction both fat cells and glandular tissue out of the chest.
+As the fat is broken up, your doctor will use a cannula to suction both fat cells and glandular tissue out of the chest.
 After surgery, some of the saline and anaesthetic fluid will remain in the body to numb any post-procedural pain and be absorbed within a few days.

 Once you have had gynecomastia surgery, it will be much harder to put on fat in the chest, and the removed glandular tissue and fat cells will never return.